mayki21/Wanderlust_Travel_Planner/README.md

 - **Query Parameter:** `location` (string).
 - **Response:** `200 OK`, Weather data. `404 Not Found` if not available. `500 Internal Server Error` in case of issues.

-### Sample Usage

-- Use the routes to create, update, and